rht-labs/tech-exercise/docs/4-return-of-the-monitoring/666-here-be-dragons.md

 - Create a notification for when Tekton / Jenkins fails a build
 - Create an alert for the new metric you've written in the previous statement
-- Push alerts to an external source eg Discord / Slack etc
+- Push alerts to an external source e.g. Discord / Slack etc

 #### Logging